-Trademarks Acknowledgements
+Trademarks Acknowledgments

 The AMCI logo is a trademark of Advanced Micro Controls Inc. "PROFINET" is a registered trademark of PROFIBUS & PROFINET International (PI).
-"CIP" is a trademark of Open DeviceNet Vendor Association, Inc. "EtherNet/IP" is a trademark of ControlNet International, Ltd. under license by Open DeviceNet Vendor Association, Inc. "Adobe" and "Acrobat" are registered trademarks of Adobe Systems Incorporated.
+"CIP" and "CIP Sync" are trademarks of Open DeviceNet Vendor Association, Inc. "EtherNet/IP" is a trademark of ControlNet International, Ltd. under license by Open DeviceNet Vendor Association, Inc. "Adobe" and "Acrobat" are registered trademarks of Adobe Systems Incorporated.
 All other trademarks contained herein are the property of their respective holders.